 meetings of the University Council, the Finance

 Committee, and numerous others.

-The Head of the Governance and Compliance Division
+The Director of the Governance and Compliance Division

 Council and plays a major role in supporting and disseminating the work of the

 Council.
-The Head is responsible for the management
+The Director is responsible for the management

 and coordination of a number of University-wide activities and services on

 behalf of the Council, and sits on a number of University committees either as

 secretary or attending officer, including the Audit Committee.